7 Best Mouth Guards of 2026

 Arch Coverage

-Upper teeth (custom-formed)
+Upper or lower (custom-formed)

 Material